Q&A: How to fix widgets appearing as separate windows?

 In the initial state the widget isn't added to any layout and has no parent, so when the application is run you'll actually see two floating windows.
 Push the control buttons to experiment with adding the widget to the layout, setting a parent, clearing the parent and removing it from the layout.

 Each time the state changes the current parent will be printed to the console.
-Notice that when you add the widget to the layout, the widget receives the Window as it's parent.
-This is the normal behavior in Qt: adding a widget to a layout will set it's parent to the widget on which the layout is applied (the container widget).
+Notice that when you add the widget to the layout, the widget receives the Window as its parent.
+This is the normal behavior in Qt: adding a widget to a layout will set its parent to the widget on which the layout is applied (the container widget).
 In this case this is the Window itself.

 python